Resume Annex

 Can I use Resume Annex and Resume Now together?

 Yes.
-Some job seekers use Resume Now to build a visually formatted base document and then bring that resume into Resume Annex to run an ATS score, optimize it against specific job descriptions, and access job discovery and interview prep.
+Some job seekers use Resume Now to build a visually formatted base document and then bring that resume into Resume Annex to run a callback score, optimize it against specific job descriptions, and access job discovery and interview prep.
 The tools are not mutually exclusive, and using both is a reasonable approach if you value Resume Now's template library alongside Resume Annex's optimization and search features.

 How does Resume Annex's job discovery compare to Resume Now?